On the Build menu, click System File Specification, or click the button on the toolbar.

 You many also add the location of your function code pdf help files.

-Selecting specific databases
+Selecting specific databases and 800xA graphics locations

 - The left panel displays "databases to select from"; all databases of the specified type found by BuildPlus in the specified search paths.
 If you wish to change the search path to find additional databases, use the Back button.